jfnavarro/st_analysis/README.md

     st_data_plotter.py --cutoff 2 --filter-genes Actb* --image tissue_image.jpg --alignment alignment_file.txt data_matrix.tsv

   This will generate a scatter plot of the expression of the spots that contain a gene Actb and with higher expression than 2 and it will use the tissue image as background.
 You could optionally pass a list of spots with their classes (Generated with unsupervised.py) to highlight spots in the scatter plot.
 More info if you type --help

-        st_data_plotter.py --help

-        Script that creates a quality scatter plot from a ST-data file in data frame format.
-The output will be a .png file with the same name as the input file if no name if given.
-It allows to highlight spots with colors using a file with the following format : CLASS_NUMBER X Y It allows to choose transparency for the data points It allows to pass an image so the spots are plotted on top of it (an alignment file can be passed along to convert spot coordinates to pixel coordinates) It allows to normalize the counts using DESeq It allows to filter out by counts or gene names (following a reg-exp pattern) what spots to plot
-        @Author Jose Fernandez Navarro <jose.fernandez.navarro@scilifelab.se>

-        positional arguments:
-            input_data
-                        A data frame with counts from ST data (genes as columns)

-        optional arguments:
-            -h, --help
-                        show this help message and exit
-            --image IMAGE
-                        When given the data will plotted on top of the image, if the alignment matrix is given the data will be aligned
-            --cutoff [FLOAT]
-                        Do not include genes below this reads cut off (default: 0.0) --highlight-spots HIGHLIGHT_SPOTS
-                        A file containing spots (x,y) and the class/label they belong to CLASS_NUMBER X Y
-            --alignment ALIGNMENT
-                        A file containing the alignment image (array coordinates to pixel coordinates) as a 3x3 matrix --data-alpha [FLOAT]
-                        The transparency level for the data points, 0 min and 1 max (default: 1.0) --highlight-alpha [FLOAT]
-                        The transparency level for the highlighted barcodes, 0 min and 1 max (default: 1.0)
-            --dot-size [INT]
-                        The size of the dots (default: 50) --normalize-counts
-                        If given the counts in the imput table will be normalized using DESeq --filter-genes FILTER_GENES
-                        Regular expression for gene symbols to filter out.
-Can be given several times.
-            --outfile OUTFILE
-                        Name of the output file